 Other Contenders That I Didn’t Mention

-The biggest drawback to a word count is having to cut a few shows from contention.
-Last month that mainly meant some shows from the smaller streamers.
-CBS All-Access released their latest Stephen King thriller The Stand.
+The biggest drawback to a word count is having to cut a few shows from contention, which mainly meant cutting shows from the smaller streamers.
+CBS All Access released their latest Stephen King thriller, The Stand.
 (It had a peak of 9 on Google Trends.)
 The challenge is a word like “stand” is fairly generic, so it just may not be picked up in the Google Trends data.
 However, on IMDb, its ratings are 6,600, so likely it isn’t really catching on.
 Showtime released Your Honor, but it didn’t really budge the popularity needle.

 Apple TV+ focused on kids in the holidays, airing both A Charlie Brown Christmas and Wolfwalkers.
 Again, I didn’t really see the Wolfwalkers trending.
 (Charlie Brown is too generic.)